rajeefmk/rewind.ai-exporter/README.md

 ## Installation & Troubleshooting

 **Note for macOS Users:**
-Because this is a free, open-source tool and not signed with a paid Apple Developer ID, macOS may block the application from opening by default, stating it is "damaged" or "from an unidentified developer".
+Since this is a free, open-source tool and not signed with a paid Apple Developer ID, macOS may erroneously report the application as "damaged" and suggest moving it to the Bin.

-**To open the app:**
+**To fix this (required for first run):**
-1.  **Right-click** (or Control-click) the `Rewind Exporter` app icon.
+1. Move `Rewind Exporter` to your **Applications** folder.
-2. Select **Open** from the context menu.
-3. Click **Open** in the dialog box that appears.

-You only need to do this once.
-After that, the app will open normally.
+2. Open your Terminal (Command + Space, type "Terminal").
+3. Run the following command:
+    ```bash
+    xattr -cr /Applications/Rewind\ Exporter.app
+    ```
+4. You can now open the app normally!

 ## Usage
 1. Open the application.